afgallo/shell-shine/README.md

 Give your terminal the makeover it deserves!
 Let's make your shell shine bright like a diamond (or maybe like a very advanced piece of technology). 🌌

+DISCLAIMER: Only meant to be used with Ubuntu, run at your own risk!

 ## Overview 🚀

 With `ShellShine`, you can:

-- Install essential terminal tools like Homebrew (macOS only), Git, and iTerm2 (macOS only).
+- Install essential terminal tools like brew, git, fzf, tree, etc.
 - Set up Oh My Zsh for a richer shell experience.
-- Add the mesmerizing Powerlevel10k theme.
 - And a sprinkle of magical plugins to boost your terminal productivity!

 All with a single, sparkling script.